 When you volunteer, you are not just helping others—you are helping yourself.
 Volunteering leads to new discoveries and new friends.
 Plus, studies show that volunteering helps you live longer and promote a positive outlook on life.
 So get involved, and join Foster Grandparents today.

-Robert Watson, Program Coordinator
+Contact: Robert Watson, Program Coordinator